The Persian walnut (Juglans regia L., 1753), is a large tree species belonging to the Juglandaceae family.

-The common walnut is a plant that tolerates weakly acidic and calcareous soils well.
+The Persian walnut is a plant that tolerates weakly acidic and calcareous soils well.
 It is an easily cultivated plant, but the soil on which it is grown must be rich in organic substance and sensitive to water stagnation and water stress resulting from loose soil; does not tolerate heavy, asphyxiated soils, while it also withstands high limestone content.

 Particular attention should be paid to the water supply in June, because, in case of lack of water, the fruits will be small.
 Drought or late frosts at this time would jeopardize the harvest of the following year.
 The cultivated trees are grafted and begin to produce in the fifth-sixth year and enter full production from the 25th year to 70 years.

 The nut produces with the roots the juglone which, due to allelopathy, is toxic to other plant species and does not allow its growth in its vicinity.
 For the cultivation technique, the following sheet can be consulted.